zorxx/micro-builder/README.md

 - Makefile
     This contains all of the information for downloading and building the package
-- <package_name>.inc
+- package.inc
-    When the package is included by the user in /config.inc, this file is included in the build environment.
+    When the package is defined as a prerequisite of any component, this file is included in the build environment.
 This allows the package to provide things to the build environment, such as include file directories (for library packages) or toolchain binary locations (for toolchain packages).